+II.
 LET US TURN TO THE OLD TESTAMENT.

-And here let us specially notice how, with any new beginning in the history of God's kingdom, obedience always come into special prominence.
-Take Noah, the new father of the human race, and you will find four times written (Gen. vi.
-22; vii.
-5, 9, 16), 'According to all that God commanded Noah, so did he.'
-It is the man who does what God commands to whom God can entrust His work, whom God can use to be a saviour of men.
+Here let us specially notice how, with any new beginning in the history of God's kingdom, obedience always comes into special prominence.

-Think of Abraham, the father of the chosen 'By faith Abraham obeyed' (Heb. xi.
-7).
-When he had been forty years in this school of faith-obedience, God came to perfect his faith, and to crown it with His fullest blessing.
+- 1. Take Noah, the new father of the human race, and you will find four times written (Gen. 6:22; 7:5, 9, 16), - 'According to all that God commanded Noah, so did he.' - It is the man who does what God commands, to whom God can entrust His work, whom God can use to be a savior of men. - 2.
+Think of Abraham, the father of the chosen race.
+'By faith Abraham obeyed' (Heb.
+11:7). - When he had been forty years in this school of faith-obedience, God came to perfect his faith, and to crown it with His fullest blessing.
 Nothing could fit him for this but a crowning act of obedience.
-When he had bound his son on the altar, God came and said (Gen. xxii.
-12, 18), 'By Myself have I sworn, in blessing I will bless thee, and in multiplying I will multiply thee; and in thy seed shall all nations be blessed, because thou hast obeyed My voice.'
-And to Isaac He spake (xxvi.
-3, 5), 'I will perform the oath which I sware to Abraham, because that Abraham obeyed My voice.' when shall we learn how unspeakably pleasing obedience is in God's sight, and how unspeakable is the reward He bestows upon it.
-The way to be a blessing to the world is to be men of obedience; known by God and the world by this one mark-a will utterly given up to God's will.
-Let all who profess to walk in Abraham's footsteps walk thus.
+When he had bound his son on the altar, God came and said (Gen. 22:12, 18), - 'By Myself have I sworn, in blessing I will bless thee, and in multiplying I will multiply thee; and in thy seed shall all nations be blessed, because thou hast obeyed My voice.' - And to Isaac He spake (26:3, 5), 'I will perform the oath which I sware to Abraham, because that Abraham obeyed my voice.' - Oh, when shall we learn how unspeakably pleasing obedience is in God's sight, and how unspeakable is the reward He bestows upon it!
+The way to be a blessing to the world is to be men of obedience; known by God and the world by this